RPGroup-PBoC/Reg-Seq-2/README.md

 ### BBmap

 During processing of sequencing data, we use [bbmap](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/installation-guide/).
 It can be downloaded and used straight away.
 BBmap requires a working Java installation on the machine.
-Replace the `bbmap` folder in this repository with the unpacked folder that you downloaded for bbmap.
+Replace the `bbmap` folder in this repository with the unpacked folder that you downloaded for `bbmap`. `bbmap` requires a working Java installation, so make sure that you have one.

+### Installation check

+Finally, to make sure everything is installed correctly, run `check_installation.sh`.
+It will prompt you with installation requests if an essential piece of software is missing.

 ## Repository structure